kptdev/kpt/release/README.md

 modifications to `goreleaser.yaml`!

 1. Setup your gcloud profile.
-2. Create a enable the Google Cloud Secret Manager on the profile
+2. Create and enable the Google Cloud Secret Manager on the profile
 3. Create a GitHub Personal Access Token and save it as `github-token` in the Google Cloud Secrets Manager.